Pranavkhade/PACKMAN/README.md

 ------------------------------------
 <img src="https://github.com/Pranavkhade/PACKMAN/blob/master/docs/_static/gallary/logo.gif" width="250">

-PACKMAN is a multiutility tool to study protein packing and its effect on protein dynamics.
-It currently has the functionality to identify the protein hinges (separating the domains).
-It can also be used to read, write, manipulate and analyze protein molecules and it's properties through its API.
+This package focuses on studying molecular structures and their dynamics using a simple yet informative property known as Protein Packing.
+Over the last few years, we have worked on several techniques to capture and quantify the protein packing, resulting in a few publications.
+This package has all the code to repeat and further develop these techniques.

 DOCUMENTATION
 -------------